A new Sydney sculpture has transformed our harbour

 If you’re placing a public sculpture around Sydney Cove - Warrane, you better get it right.
 This is sacred Sydney terrain.
 Sydney’s Museum of Contemporary Art (MCA) has nailed it with Ancient Feelings by British sculptor Thomas J Price.
 But there’s a problem.
 Ancient Feelings is scheduled to leave the MCA in April.

-Sydney’s Museum of Contemporary Art (MCA) sits on one of the most storied pieces of real estate in Sydney.
-Invasion and dispossession, the convict colony and the evolution of contemporary Australia, all start here - overlooking the harbour and Sydney Opera House.
-It’s an area at the centre of the triumph and tragedy of Australian history since colonisation.
-It’s bang in the middle of Sydney’s tourism precinct, The Rocks.
+The Museum of Contemporary Art (MCA) sits on one of the most storied pieces of land in Sydney.
+Invasion and dispossession, the convict colony and the evolution of contemporary Australia, all start here - in The Rocks, overlooking the harbour and Sydney Opera House.

-Like most cultural institutions, the MCA has been struggling with financial challenges in recent years.
-An admission charge was introduced in 2025, making the MCA the only major cultural institution in Sydney to charge visitors to see its permanent collection.
-It has location in its favour but going head to head with the amazing Art Gallery of New South Wales - with free admission - must have been a big call.
+Like most NSW cultural institutions, the MCA has been struggling with financial challenges in recent years.
+An admission charge was introduced in 2025, making the MCA the only major gallery in Sydney to charge visitors to see its permanent collection.

-The installation of Ancient Feelings outside the MCA on the Tallawoladah lawn has given me hope.
+The installation of Ancient Feelings by the MCA on the Tallawoladah lawn in late 2025, might be a game changer for a struggling institution.
 This is a spectacular and timely piece.
-It might present a reset opportunity for the MCA and Sydney.
+In just a few months it feels like a Sydney destination.

-A striking, 3-meter golden bronze bust of a Black woman, Ancient Feelings was installed late in 2025.
-Sculptor Price says she’s an amalgam of facial scans and his own creations.
-She now owns this sacred Sydney space.
+Ancient Feelings is a 3-meter golden bronze bust of a black woman.
+Sculptor Thomas J Price says his work is an amalgam of facial scans and his own creations.
+She's quickly taken ownership of this special plot of Sydney real estate.

-Ancient Feelings invites us to think about people unrepresented in public art - in this case black women - or black people and women.
-It has a special resonance in these backsliding times.
+Price's work invites us to think about people unrepresented in public art and statues - in this case black women - or black people and women.
+It has a special resonance in these times of backsliding on tolerance, decency and respect.

-The two African American tourists I chat with in the video (above) sought out Ancient Feelings after researching Sydney.
-They were visibly moved by the piece.
+The two African American tourists I chat with in the video (above) sought out Ancient Feelings after researching Sydney's public art pieces.
+They were visibly moved.
 Its magnetism is universal.

-I lead history walks around Sydney so I’ve been able to see the spontaneous responses to the piece from hundreds of international visitors in recent months.
-It’s unanimously viewed as a masterpiece, perfectly positioned.
+I lead history walks around Sydney so I’ve been able to see the spontaneous responses to Price's work from hundreds of international visitors in recent months.
+It’s unanimously viewed as a masterpiece, perfectly positioned against the Sydney sandstone of the MCA.

 As the planned removal of Ancient Feelings in April approaches, I hope the MCA and Sydney can come together to make this piece permanent.

-Its removal would be a great loss to the MCA and the city.
-It’s a rare work of public sculpture that so perfectly takes ownership of a space aesthetically, while speaking to the cultural moment with such authority.
+It’s a rare work of public sculpture that so perfectly takes ownership of a space aesthetically, while also speaking to the cultural moment with such authority.
+It's departure would be a loss to the MCA and the city.

 Sydney needs to find a way to keep Ancient Feelings right where it is.